Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

-We use a lightweight architecture based on Fast-SCNN~\cite{Poudel2019FastSCNN} that we train for background-foreground segmentation.
-We resize input images from both the pre-training dataset and from the cameras to a common size (\hbox{$480\times640$} pixels).
+\textbf{Learning Setup.} We use a lightweight architecture based on Fast-SCNN~\cite{Poudel2019FastSCNN} that we train for background-foreground segmentation.
+We resize input images to a common size (\hbox{$480\times640$} pixels).
 We first train the model on the NYU dataset.
 Then, when we deploy the robot into a new environment (cf. Sec.~\ref{sec:deployment_into_new_enviroment}), we fill a replay buffer with samples from NYU in addition to training on the pseudolabels from the current environment.
 When we evaluate the transfer from a first environment to a second one (cf. Sec.~\ref{sec:transfer_into_second_enviroment}), we replay images from both NYU and the first environment.
-We set the replay fraction to $10\%$, but we evaluate different replay regimes and strategies in Section~\ref{sec:ablation_studies}.
+We set the replay fraction to $10\%$, but evaluate different replay regimes and strategies in Section~\ref{sec:ablation_studies}.
 Before feeding images to the network, we augment them with left-right flipping and random perturbation of brightness and hue.
-See Appendix~\ref{sec:appendix_network_architectures} for all training parameters.

-In each experiment, we hold out $10\%$ of the training samples for validation and train our model using Adam optimizer; we set the learning rate to $10^{-4}$ for the pre-training on NYU and to $10^{-5}$ for the remaining experiments, and adaptively decrease it when the validation loss reaches a plateau.
-We optimize the cross-entropy loss on the binary foreground-background labels.
-When training on pseudo-labels produced through the method detailed in Sec.~\ref{sec:pseudolabel_generation}, we only apply the loss to those pixels that contain one of the two classes.
+In each experiment, we hold out $10\%$ of the training samples for validation and train our model using Adam optimizer.
+See Appendix~\ref{sec:appendix_network_architectures} for all training parameters and Appendix~\ref{app:runtime} for runtimes.